quicwg/ops-drafts/draft-ietf-quic-manageability.md

-While QUIC has no clear network-visible end-of-connection signal and therefore does require timer-based state removal, the QUIC handshake indicates confirmation of both ends that a valid bidirectional transmission is on-going.
+While QUIC has no clear network-visible end-of-connection signal and therefore does require timer-based state removal, the QUIC handshake indicates confirmation by both ends of a valid bidirectional transmission.
 If state is removed too early, this could lead to black-holing of incoming packets after a short idle period.
 To detect this situation, a timer at the client needs to expire before a re-establishment can happen (if at all), which